matchmore/tech-blog/20180613/README.md

 ### You have the publication on the beacon and now what ?

 So, for a subscriber on topic `museum-beacon` to pass near by the beacon (below 3 meters relative distance), will receive a match.
-This match can trigger pre-implemented feature ; *for example, display a page with The Starry Night painting information*.
+This match can trigger pre-implemented feature and this match provide useful information based on the properties you have set before.
+When you know which beacons the end user has been near you can notify him with relevant contents ; *for example, display a page with The Starry Night painting information, because the end user is near the "Beetroot" beacon*.

 That would be a good exercise for you:
 - Set a subscription on topic `museum-beacon` on a mobile device